News about OrganicProduction

 Seeking Farm land in Kalamazoo area

-From: Mark Schieber ‪<[log in to unmask]>
+From: Mark Schieber <[log in to unmask]>

 Date: Thu, Mar 1, 2012 at 10:43 AM

-I'm searching for land to get my small scale farm (partnered with Food Dance) started in the Kalamazoo area.
-Focus of our farm is both food production and education.
-If you have any leads on land opportunities for me at all, please send me your ideas or contacts.
+for me at all, please send me your ideas or contacts.
 Thanks for taking the time to read the rest of this message and pass it on if it makes sense for someone else at MOFFA.
 Even send it outside your organization.
-Here is what I am looking for: My main goal is to purchase a small scale farm.
+Here is what I am looking for: My main goal

-I'm a new farmer looking for a farm to purchase in the Kalamazoo area.
-The farm may be currently active or one that has been sitting unused.
-One option I’m looking for is a farmer or land owner that doesn't have a child to pass the farm to, but wants to see the land tocontinue being farmed.
+have a child to pass the farm to, but wants to see the land tocontinue being farmed.
 Please contact me with anyone you may know that is interested in such a prospect or a good contact that may be interested in helping me in this project.
-This is a serious inquiry, not looking for freeland.
-We want to continue the tradition of the family farm in Michigan and teach people about locally produced foods.
+This is a serious

 I'm looking for a farm of about 30 acres including about 20 tillable acres.
 I intend to grow a diverse vegetable crop and raise animals as well.
-A primary focus of the farm is education about food from growing all the way to eating.
-Another focus is ecology, stewardship of the land as well as the community.
-I can describe more if you like but that is the nutshell.
+A primary focus of the farm is education about food from growing

 I know this may not be the business of MOFFA, but I'm just sending the word out to people familiar with the area that may have contacts that I don't have.
-You never know who can make a connection that helps everyone.
-Is there a public message board or someplace this can be posted?
-Contact me with any leads, other organizations, or individuals that I can contact.
-Thank you.
+You never know who can make a connection that helps

 I appreciate your time and consideration.
 Contact me with any ideas, regardless of how obvious they might seem.